-Duration: 60 minutes

-- Structure: 6 open questions that - Goal is to check whether you have understood the lecture content - we try to cover all major chapters of the lecture: clustering, classification, regression, association analysis, text mining - Require you to describe the ideas behind algorithms and methods - often: How do methods react to special pattern in the data? - Might require you to do some simple calculations for which - you need to know the most relevant formulas - you do not need a calculator
+- Date and Time: Thursday, 6th June 2023 - Duration: 60 minutes - Structure: 6 open questions that - Check whether you have understood the lecture content - we try to cover all major chapters of the lecture: cluster analysis, classification, regression, association analysis, text mining - Require you to describe the ideas behind algorithms and methods - often: How do methods react to special patterns in the data? - Might require you to do some simple calculations for which - you need to know the most relevant formulas - you do not need a calculator - There is no second exam as the course is offered every semester.